A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

 \subsubsection{Stellar population synthesis modeling}

-We used {\tt ppxf} version 9.1.1 to model the spectrophotometry and measure stellar populations and kinematics \cite{Cappellari04,Cappellari20,Cappellari23,ppxf}. he input SPS models were simple stellar populations from the E-MILES library \cite{Vazdekis16}, which {\tt ppxf} combined with regularized weights to allow for flexible star formation histories.
-To cover the necessary wavelength range, we restricted the simple stellar populations to ages of 0.14--4~Gyr and metallicities of ${\rm [Z/H]} = -0.4$, 0, and 0.22.
-These limits are appropriate for MRG-M0138, which is metal-rich \cite{Jafariyazani20} and quiescent \cite{Newman18a}.
-The upper limit on age permitted stars slightly older than the universe to allow for model uncertainties.
-The models were built with a Salpeter IMF, but we rescaled all stellar masses by a factor 0.66 so that our SPS-based mass estimates $M_{*, {\rm MW}}$ refer to a Milky Way IMF \cite{Kroupa01}.
-The model spectra were convolved to match the wavelength-dependent instrumental resolution \cite{JDox}.
-We adopted the default dust attenuation law \cite{Kriek13}.
-We further modeled line emission from the hydrogen Balmer series, [O~II] $\lambda\lambda$ 3727,3730, [O~III] $\lambda\lambda$4960,5008, [O~I] $\lambda\lambda$6302,6366, [N~II] $\lambda\lambda$ 6550,6585, and [S~II] $\lambda\lambda$6718,6733.
-Since the Balmer emission lines were not detected, we assumed the emission lines are attenuated like the starlight.
+We used {\tt ppxf} version 9.1.1 \cite{Cappellari04,Cappellari20,Cappellari23,ppxf} to model the spectrophotometry and measure stellar populations and kinematics.
+The input SPS models were simple stellar populations from the E-MILES library \cite{Vazdekis16}, which {\tt ppxf} combined with regularized weights to allow for flexible star formation histories.
+To cover the necessary wavelength range, we restricted the simple stellar populations to ages of 0.14 to 4~Gyr and metallicities ${\rm [Z/H]} = -0.4$, 0, and 0.22.
+These limits were appropriate because previous work has shown that MRG-M0138 is metal-rich \cite{Jafariyazani20} and quiescent \cite{Newman18a}.
+The upper limit on age permitted stars slightly older than the Universe, to allow for model uncertainties.
+The models were built with a Salpeter IMF, but we rescaled all stellar masses by a factor 0.66 so that the SPS-based mass estimates $M_{*, {\rm MW}}$ are equivalent to a Milky Way IMF \cite{Kroupa01}.
+(This choice of fiducial IMF does not affect the dynamical modeling, because the SPS-based stellar masses are later rescaled to fit the kinematics.)
+We adopted a dust attenuation law measured in local galaxies \cite{Calzetti00}.
+The model spectrum also includes emission lines emission from the hydrogen Balmer series, [O~\textsc{ii}] $\lambda\lambda$3727,3730, [O~\textsc{iii}] $\lambda\lambda$4960,5008, [O~\textsc{i}] $\lambda\lambda$6302,6366, [N~\textsc{ii}] $\lambda\lambda$6550,6585, and [S~\textsc{ii}] $\lambda\lambda$6718,6733, where the $\lambda\lambda$ notation indicates the wavelengths of doublet components in \AA ngstroms.
+Because the Balmer emission lines were not detected, we assumed the emission lines have the same attenuation as the starlight.
+The model spectra were convolved to match the wavelength-dependent instrumental resolution.